ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     The total due per month is dynamically updated in the **Order Summary** based on your selections.
 You can easily create a cost-effective {{site.data.keyword.powerSys_notm}} instance that satisfies your business needs.
     {: tip}

-    You must pin the IBM i virtual server instances that use the IBM i licenses.
-If you do not pin the virtual server instances and request for migration to a different host, the serial numbers change but the IBM i license will not work.
-    {: important}

 3. Choose an existing SSH key or create one to securely connect to your {{site.data.keyword.powerSys_notm}}.